spsinghrathore/Ultimate-JS-Repo/Ultimate-JS-Repo/1_Understand/Concepts/05_conditionals.md

     - What type of warrior enters (based on rank)
     - If your energy is high enough to train

-Open your scrolls:

-- `/2_Solve/05_control-flow-logic.js`
-- `/3_Build/Essence/concept-05.html`

-Write a logic dojo of your own.

-Make your webpage respond based on values.

 ---

-## 📜 Final Scroll: Gwen’s Whisper

 > “Your blade is sharp.
 >